Floydlang/floyd/Notes/Floyd script -- future features.markdown

 ???
 Can JSON be used to serialize all floyd data structures?
 De-duplication?
 ???
 Call stack and local variables and heap are also just state, just like all other values.

+#EXCEPTIONS

+All runtime errors are handled using exceptions.
+There is a fixed set of exception types that can be thrown.
+Nothing else can be thrown or caught.
+You also tell which “subject” = type of target object.
+The available subject types can be extended by clients.

+int CalcStuffy(int a, int b){
+	if(abc){
+		throw out_of_memory(x_ram)
+	}
+}

+int DoStuff(int x, int y){
+	try {
+		z = CalcStuff(1 + x, 2 + x);
+	}
+	catch{
+		z = CalcStuff(1 - x, 2 + x);
+	}
+}

+int OnButton(uri path){
+	try {
+		f = OpenFile(“asdsd”);
+		s = ParseFile(f);
+		SaveFile(path, s);
+	}
+	catch(runtime_out_of_memory e){
+		if(e._type == x_persistent_storage){
+			ShowAlert_HarddiskFull();
+		}
+		else{
+			rethrow;
+		}
+	}
+}

+# Built in runtime errors
+runtime_out_of_memory
+runtime_read_error
+runtime_write_error
+runtime_illegal_format_error
+runtime_unsupported_version_error

+//	Built in logic errors
+logic_bounds_error
+logic_argument_error
+logic_assert_error
+logic_test_failure

+//	Subjects.
+Extendable.
+x_file
+x_ram
+x_socket
+x_persistent_storage

+#ddf
+EXCEPTIONS vs normal program flow
+Where to draw the line?

+""Exceptions are for handling the following situation: you can not find out in advance whether an operation will succeed without trying it." - First I note that this criteria applies equally well to returning an error code.
+That aside..."

+1) Main flow: this is the plan A - the work that should be done.
+It must not trigger exceptions to perform its work.
+Example: check if you are read the entire file before reading more - do not rely on exceptions for the main flow.

+2) Function contract describes different alternative behaviors on runtime errors.

+3) Function contract defines what inputs are illegal and defects.

+If an error CAN potentially happen in function (= almost all functions) it can OPTIONALLY define explicit exceptions that will be thrown for those cases.
+The function must guarantee these exceptions are thrown for these cases.
+It is also given that other, unknown exceptions may be thrown too.

+There are be special no-throw functions that are guaranteed to never fail / throw exceptions.
+These are rare.

+often changing the normal flow of program execution.

+- If there is no practical / meaningful way to handle the problem as the normal flow of the program.

+- Opening a file can fail if file has been deleted.
+You can preflight that by checking if file exists first.

+Example
+- While your program reads a large file from disk into RAM and the disks USB-cable is unplugged.
+	- It is not
+	-